SeismicData/SEIS-PROV/motivation.rst

 Provenance is a kind of metainformation but there is metainformation that is not considered to be provenance.
-For example the physical location of a seismic data recording is metadata but not provenance.
+For example the physical location of a seismic data recording is metadata, but not provenance.

 Why it matters